jeju5/management/cs/aws/aws_developer.md

     ```
   * Concepts
     * X-Ray Segment: Request Data sent from "Compute Resource"
+      * AWS X-Ray Segment Documents
+        * configuration of segment handled by X-Ray
+        * you can add custom attributes in this document
-    * X-Ray Annotations: indexed key-value pairs for filter expressions.
+    * X-Ray Annotations: indexed key-value pairs -> to filter expressions.
-    * X-Ray Metadata: unindexed key-value pairs (not for trace searching)
+    * X-Ray Metadata: unindexed key-value pairs -> not for trace searching

 * X-Ray & Fargate
   * Fargate is  serverless ComputeEngine for ECS.